-Parents and children will be invited to an admission meeting towards the end of the summer term before the child starts school in September.
+If your child is allocated a place with us you will be invited to an admission meeting towards the end of the summer term before the child starts school in September.
+Your child will also be invited in to school for a number of visits prior them starting.